chandar-lab/Lifelong-Hanabi/README.md

 For details of other hyperparameters refer code and/or paper.

-#### * Pre-train a new agent through self-play
+#### * Pre-train a new agent through self-play:
 A sample script is provided in `pyhanabi/tools/pretrain.sh` that can be run:
 ```bash
 cd pyhanabi
 sh tools/pretrain.sh
 ```

-#### * Reproduce the Cross-Play matrix:
+#### * Reproduce the cross-play matrix:
-To evaluate all the agents with each other, simply run:
+To evaluate all the agents with each other, run:
 ```bash
 cd pyhanabi
 sh generate_cp.sh
 ```

 ### 2- Continual Training
-To train the learner with a set of 5 partners using [ER](https://arxiv.org/abs/1902.10486) method, run:
+To train the learner with a set of 5 partners using for eg. [ER](https://arxiv.org/abs/1902.10486) method, run:
 ```bash
 cd pyhanabi
 sh tools/continual_learning_scripts/ER_easy_interactive.sh
 ```
 Zero-shot and few-shot checkpoints will be stored in `<save-dir>`.
+Similar scripts are available for all the other algorithms described in paper.

-To log the continual training results, run:
+In order to log the continual training results (from the above checkpoints stored in `<save-dir>`), run:

 ```bash
 cd pyhanabi
 sh tools/continual_evaluation.sh
 ```
-This step needs a [wandb](https://wandb.ai/home) account to plot the results.

 ### 3- Testing
 To evaluate the learner against a set of unseen agents, run: